ardifauzi/ardifauzi.github.io/_pages/about.md

   - /about.html
 ---

-Thank you for visiting my homepage.
+Hi, thank you for visiting my homepage.
 I am Ardiansyah Fauzi, a Ph.D. student in Civil Engineering at Nagoya University, Japan.
-I am currently really interested to utilizing artificial intelligence for tsunami early warning system.
+I am currently really interested on utilizing artificial intelligence approaches for tsunami early warning system.
 This includes tsunami waveform and inundation forecasting.